-A Continuing Education Program, or CEP, is an additional and supplementary course that allows you to build on and enhance your knowledge regarding dog training.
-Each of our CEP’s provides individuals with advanced knowledge in a particular area of dog training.
-At ABC, we strongly encourage every trainer to continue learning and improving upon their skills throughout their training career.
-This is where the ABC CEP’s come in.
+A Continuing Education Program, or CEP, is a supplementary course that allows you to build on and enhance your knowledge in the proper care and training of pets.
+Each of our CEPs provides individuals with advanced knowledge in a particular area of the animal industry.
+At ABC, we strongly encourage our students and alumni to continue learning and improving upon their skills throughout their career.
+This is where the ABC CEPs come in.

 Currently, ABC offers six CEP’s: